Seggan/TStar/README.md

 ## Installation

 ### Windows
+TStar for Windows x64 is distributed as an installer package.
+1. Download the latest Windows release installer.
+2. Run `TStar_Setup_<version>.exe` and complete setup.
+3. Launch TStar from the Start Menu or desktop shortcut.

+### macOS
-TStar is distributed as a portable Windows x64 application.
+TStar for macOS (Intel and Apple Silicon) is distributed as an installer package.
-1. Download the latest release.
+1. Download the latest macOS release.
-2. Extract the archive.
+2. Choose the installer that matches your processor:
-3. Run `TStar.exe`.

-*Note: Python environments for AI tools (StarNet, etc.) and required MSVC Redistributable DLLs are bundled internally.
-Very old processors (Intel 3rd gen or older, ancient AMDs) lacking AVX instructions may not support certain AI features.*
+  - Apple Silicon (M1/M2/M3/...): arm64 build
+  - Intel Mac: x86_64 build
+3. Open the selected `.dmg` installer and complete installation.
+4. Launch TStar from Applications.

 ## Building from Source